SuperOfficeDocs/superoffice-docs/docs/ui/web-application/pagebuilder/usercontrols/mdolists/add-mdo-control-to-panel.md

 ---
-title: add_mod_contro_to_panel
+title: add_mod_control
-description: Adding an MDO control to a existing panel of a page
+description: How to add an MDO control to an existing panel of a page
 author: Tony Yates
 so.date: 06.24.2016
 keywords: usercontrol, MDO, list